django-recaptcha/django-recaptcha/README.rst

     class FormWithCaptcha(forms.Form):
         captcha = ReCaptchaField()

+Be sure to include the captcha field in your forms.
+There are many ways to add fields to forms in Django.
+We recommend you refer to the `form rendering options <https://docs.djangoproject.com/en/dev/topics/forms/#form-rendering-options>`_ and `rendering fields manually <https://docs.djangoproject.com/en/dev/topics/forms/#rendering-fields-manually>`_ sections of the `official Django documentation for forms <https://docs.djangoproject.com/en/dev/topics/forms>`_.

 To allow for runtime specification of keys you can optionally pass the ``private_key`` or ``public_key`` parameters to the constructor.
 For example: